-To comply with Does the financial product invest in fossil gas and/or nuclear energy related the EU Taxonomy, the criteria for activities that comply with the EU Taxonomy9? fossil gas include limitations on emissions and □ Yes: switching to □ In fossil gas □ In nuclear energy renewable power 🖾 No or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management The two graphs below show in green the minimum percentage of investments that are aligned with rules. the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy Enabling activities alignment only in relation to the investments of the financial product other than sovereign bonds. directly enable other activities to make a substantial contribution to an 1.
-Taxonomy-alignment of investments 2.
-Taxonomy-alignment of investments environmental including sovereign bonds\ excluding sovereign bonds\ objective.
-0% 0% Transitional Taxonomy-aligned Taxonomy-aligned activities are activities for which low-carbon 100% Non Taxonomy-aligned Non Taxonomy-aligned alternatives are not 100% yet available and among others have This graph represents up to 100% of the total investments greenhouse gas emission levels corresponding to \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign the best performance.
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy. ?

+The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-What is the minimum share of investments in transitional and enabling activities?
+• What is the minimum share of investments in transitional and enabling activities?

-&lt;sup>9 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
+8 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.